¡OBTENGA UNA DESGRAVACIÓN FISCAL AHORA!

 Key Rules Specific to 2024

-• Late filing penalty: Minimum penalty increased to $510 if filed more than 60 days late.
+• Late filing penalty: The minimum penalty is $510 if a corporation fails to file more than 60 days after the due date without reasonable cause.

 Step-by-Step (High Level)

-4. File return: E-file if required, otherwise mail to the IRS address listed for your location.
+• File and Pay: E-file or mail to the IRS address listed for your state, and pay any balance due electronically or by check.

 Common Mistakes and How to Avoid Them